-To be classified as To be classified as To be classified as Credits needed

-Grade 10 Grade 11 Grade 12 to graduate

-5 credits 10 credits 15 credits 20 credits
+To be classified as Grade 10 To be classified as Grade 11 5 credits 10 credits 15 credits 20 credits

-\Please see the additional requirements needed to graduate on page 5.
+^{}Please see the additional requirements needed to graduate on pages 4-6.

 Grade Replacement Procedure

 A student may retake a course if she or he received a "D+" or below in the original course, or is recommended to do so by a teacher.
 The point value of the higher of the two grades (retaken course grade or original grade) will be the only one averaged into the student's cumulative grade point average.
 However, the academic record of both courses will be reflected on the student's transcript.
 Credit for the course will not be duplicated.